 From the battlefield to the office 🔱

 Jocko Willink and Leif Babin were soldiers.
 They led and commanded one of the most decorated US Navy Seal units during a war in Iraq.
 When they came back from the battlefield, they were in charge of training for other military units.
 Then, when they retired from the military, they started the consulting company.
 They began to implement lessons learnt in combat to the civilian sector.
 Soon, they realised that to scale, they need to have a sort of guide, a handbook to be able to scale their consultancy service.
-This is how the book Extreme Ownership was written.
+And this is when the authors decided to write the book Extreme Ownership.

 “The best leaders don’t just take responsibility for their job.
 They take Extreme Ownership of everything that impacts their mission.”Extreme Ownership by Jocko Willink and Lief Babin